hedyhli/hedyhli/README.md

 </pre>
 <pre>
 ~ $ cat note.txt
-If I'm not responding to any of your PRs or issues, feel free to remind me via <a href="mailto:hedy@ttm.sh">email</a>.
+1. If I'm not responding to any of your PRs or issues, feel free to remind me via <a href="mailto:hedy@tilde.cafe">email</a>.
+2. I use sourcehut to host most of my projects now. (well actually <em>all</em> except for GitHub specific projects)

 ~ $ finger hedy
 Login: hedy                             Name: Hedy Li